 Virtual Reality (VR) describes the fully immersive simulation of physical space, i.e. the complete immersion in a virtual environment.
-Due to the constant technological development, future virtual realities may not be distinguishable from the real world.
-Interactive worlds of experience that allow users to immerse themselves with virtual reality glasses are an example of VR.
+Due to constant technological development, future virtual realities may no longer be distinguishable from the real world.
+Examples of VR are interactive experiences in which users can immerse themselves with virtual reality glasses.

-The currently somewhat overused term immersion describes in the context of VR the immersion in an artificial digital environment.
-The degree of immersion is strongly determined by the quality of the experience and the willingness of the recipient to accept the artificiality of the virtual worlds.
-The higher the degree of immersion, the stronger the presence of the users in the virtual experience.
-The perception of their own existence shifts from the physical environment to the simulated environment.
+In the context of VR, the term immersion describes the dive into an artificial, digital environment.
+The degree of immersion is strongly determined by the quality of the experience and the willingness of the recipient to accept the artificiality of the virtual worlds as natural (see also suspense of disbelief).
+The higher the degree of immersion, the stronger the presence of the user in the virtual experience: the perception of one‘s own existence shifts from the physical environment to the simulated environment.

-In contrast to VR Augmented Reality (AR) only overlays the physical reality with digital content.
-One example of the use of AR are applications in museum environments, where visitors can capture a painting on the wall using a smartphone or tablet camera and the representation on their device is supplemented by new digital layers such as early sketches of the work.
+Unlike virtual reality, augmented reality „only“ enriches physical reality with digital content.
+One way to to that is using smartphones: the phones camera captures images of the „real world“, then digital objects are added on the phones screen.
+Another way is using data glasses and AR headsets in which reality remains visible through transparent glasses and is overlaid with digital image content.
+One example of AR applications is in museums, where visitors can capture a painting on the wall using a smartphone or tablet camera and the representation on their device is supplemented by new digital layers, such as early sketches of the work or X-ray images.